 Some states don’t allow providers to use price optimization methods when they pick your rates.
 Florida prohibits price optimization to determine your premium costs.

-In Florida, car insurance companies may cancel or non-renew your policy if they find that “cancellation of some or all of the insurer’s policies is necessary to protect the best interests of the public or policyholders.”
-Your provider must give you at least 45 days’ notice before they cancel your policy.
+Providers may cancel or non-renew your policy if they find that “cancellation of some or all of the insurer’s policies is necessary to protect the best interests of the public or policyholders.”
+Your insurance company must give you at least 45 days’ notice before they cancel your policy.

 Insurers typically cancel policies if you: